fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-This is the only Hajj pilgrimage in which prophet Muhammadﷺ    participates.
+This is the only Hajj pilgrimage in which prophet Muhammadﷺ   articipates.

 In 631 CE, during the Hajj season, Muhammad appointed Abu Bakr to lead 300 Muslims to the pilgrimage in Mecca.
 As per old custom, many pagans from other parts of Arabia came to Mecca to perform pilgrimage in pre-Islamic manner.
 Ali, at the direction of Muhammad, delivered a sermon stipulating the new rites of Hajj and abrogating the pagan rites.
 He especially declared that no unbeliever, pagan, and naked man would be allowed to circumambulate the Kaaba from the next year.
 After this declaration was made, a vast number of people of Bahrain, Yemen, and Yamama, who included both the pagans and the people of the book, gradually embraced Islam.